Polyhedral Characterization of Reversible Hinged Dissections: Monotone Reversible Hinged Dissections

+Often times, reversible hinged dissections are also \emph{monotone} meaning that, if we order the hinges in the dissection counterclockwise around the boundary of~$A$, then the turn angle at every hinge decreases (i.e., turns to the right) when transforming from $A$ to~$B$.
+(This definition is symmetric in $A$ and $B$ because $B$'s counterclockwise order of the hinges is the reverse of $A$'s counterclockwise order of the hinges.)
+Recall that we view reversible hinged dissections as a cyclic chain, so the monotonicity definition also measures the change in angle of the hinge that is cut open in order to perform the reconfiguration but which recombines into a vertex in both the $A$ and $B$ configurations.
+Figure~\ref{dudeney} is monotone, while Figure~\ref{nonmon} shows a hinged dissection that is reversible but not monotone.

+Our second characterization shows that monotonicity in the hinged dissection is equivalent to convexity of the polyhedron:

-\begin{theorem} Two polygons $A$ and $B$ have a monotone reversible hinged dissection if and only if $A$ and $B$ are two non-crossing nets of a common convex polyhedron. \end{theorem}
+\begin{theorem} Two polygons $A$ and $B$ have a monotone reversible hinged dissection if and only if $A$ and $B$ are two noncrossing nets of a common convex polyhedron. \end{theorem}

 \iffull \begin{proof} Let $v$ be a hinge of the monotone reversible hinged dissection.
-Pick two reference points $v^{-}$ and $v^{+}$ in the neighborhood of $v$ and in the pieces before and after hinge $v$, respectively\footnote{in counterclockwise order}.
-Let $\alpha_v$ be the angle $v^{-}vv^{+}$ when the dissection forms polygon $A$, and let $\alpha'_{v}$ be the same angle when the dissection forms polygon $B$.
-Since the dissection is monotone, $\alpha'_v >= \alpha_v$ for all $v$.
+Pick two reference points $v^-$ and $v^+$ in the neighborhood of $v$ and in the pieces before and after hinge $v$, respectively, in counterclockwise order around the boundary of~$A$.
+Let $\alpha_v$ be the counterclockwise angle $\angle v^-,v,v^+$ when the dissection forms polygon $A$, and let $\alpha'_{v}$ be the same angle when the dissection forms polygon~$B$.
+Because the dissection is monotone, $\alpha'_v \geq \alpha_v$ for all $v$.

 Just as in Theorem~\ref{thm:nonmonotone}, glue both sides of the dissection as they are glued in both $A$ and $B$ to obtain a polyhedral metric homeomorphic to a sphere.
 Observe now that the total angle glued at vertex $v$ is exactly $\alpha_v+(2\pi-\alpha'_v) \leq 2\pi$.
-Therefore by Alexandrov's theorem, there exists a unique convex polyhedron (up to rigid transformations) whose surface has this intrinsic metric.
+By Alexandrov's Theorem \cite[Section~23.3]{Alexandrov-2005,Demaine-O'Rourke-2007}, there exists a unique convex polyhedron (up to rigid transformations) whose surface has this intrinsic metric.